Supporting Carers and Partners

 It can be hard to seek help when someone else's needs seem greater, but the sudden obliteration of many hopes, dreams and life plans, particularity when partners or children are diagnosed with a serious illness can often trigger grief reactions similar to a bereavement.

-If this is affecting you we strongly advise you speak to someone about your thoughts, feelings and needs to learn to cope with the changes.
+If this is affecting you we strongly advise you to speak to someone about your thoughts, feelings and needs to learn to cope with the changes.
 Joint sessions may also be appropriate for some.

 Caring through mental illness